ceri-num/uv-larm/README.md

   * le projet compet
   * les mini-projets

-## Go further:
+## Going further

 Most of the content and supports for learning robotics architecture are already shared on the internet.
 We try to orient the students through project realizations rather than to provide an exhaustive definition of concepts and implementations.
-This course mainly relies on [ROS](http://www.ros.org/) MiddleWare for practical works:
-  - ROS wiki with tutorials and ros-packages's descriptions: <https://wiki.ros.org/>
+This course relies on the [ROS](http://www.ros.org/) middleware for practical sessions, the ROS wiki tutorials and ros-packages' descriptions: <https://wiki.ros.org/>.

 ## Contact

-For comments, questions, corrections, be free to contact
+For comments, questions, corrections, feel free to contact:

 [Guillaume Lozenguez](mailto://guillaume.lozenguez@imt-lille-douai.fr)
-or ...